Linaro/lkft-website/index.md

     #   alt: Background image alt tag
     background-color: "red"
     items:
-      - content: LKFT is Linaro’s Linux Kernel Functional Test framework.
+      - content: Linux Kernel Functional Testing
         type: title
       - content: >
-          The mission of LKFT is to perform functional regression testing on select Linux kernel branches in real time (as they’re updated) and report any regressions as quickly as possible.
-This is performed by executing a variety of functional-tests on a selection of user-space operating systems.
+          LKFT is here to serve kernel developers and kernel development.
+We are open for collaboration!
+If you have any requests, feedback, or suggestions for how we can better serve you, please reach out to us at lkft@linaro.org or join our weekly meeting every Tuesday.
         type: para
       - content:
           - title: More info
             url: /about/